rgergo67/openldap/README.md

+# Don't use this for production

+Feel free to fork it and modify it as you wish, but don't use this for production.
+The version numbering does not follow any conventions, this exists only for test purposes.

 # Openldap-laravel

 With this package you can add users to OpenLdap, edit and delete them, manage their attributes and add them to posix groups.
 The package is used to a specific project with specific needs,  feel free to modify it.